LESSON 4: Managing Collaboration and Best Practices#

 i.
 Recapitulation: Collaborative Workflows#

-Participants complete a group exercise to recap the content of Lesson 3.
+Participants complete a group exercise to recapitulate the content of Lesson 3.

 Exercise 1 — Implement a Collaborative Workflow